gaurikapoplai21/Microsoft-Engage-2021/README.md

 # Microsoft Engage 2021 Project | Team-Up

-A portal for automating the process of teachers  to initiate a project and for students to receive information about these projects and form teams accordingly within a deadline.
-This enables  teachers to get organized information about the teams formed for a project.
-This portal can be extended to cater to hackathons too.
-Students will be suggested team members according to preferred skills and interests.
+Team-Up is a platform to automate the process of project management at schools and colleges.
+It allows teachers to create events for projects/assignments and for students to form teams and register themselves for the events.
+The teachers receive collated information about all the teams registered.
+Students can submit their GitHub links for the projects and the teachers can assign marks for their submissions.

+This portal also has an automatic scheduler for conducting presentations.
+The teachers have to specify the dates and times as per their availability and a schedule is generated where all the registered teams are allocated a slot for their presentations.
+This generated schedule is then available to both teachers and students.

+Additionally, for every event creation, project submission, schedule release and other important notification,emails are sent to the concerned users.

 # Table of Contents